 The Trust incorporated on 14 November 2016.
-Members and Trustee recruitment for Hales Valley Trust was achieved by actively recruiting those with the skills knowledge and experience from other charitable companies in the education sector.
+Members and Trustee recruitment for Hales Valley Trust was achieved by actively recruiting those with the required skills, knowledge and experience from other charitable companies in the education sector or, where appropriate, from industry.

 The Members may appoint up to a total of 7 Trustees by ordinary resolution, with the total number of Trustees (including the Chief Executive Officer) who are employees of the Trust not exceeding one third of the total number of Trustees.
-The Members appointed the Chief Executive Officer as a Trustee by ordinary resolution upon incorporation (14 November 2016).
+The Members appointed the Chief Executive Officer as a Trustee.
 Any future Trustee appointments by the Members would be expected to take place at a meeting of the Members or by written resolution.
 The term of office for any Trustee shall be four years, however this time limit shall not apply to any post which is held ex officio.
 Subject to remaining eligible to be a particular type of Trustee, any Trustee may be re-appointed or re-elected at a General Meeting.